jundalisay/superb/content/en/superphysics/principles/chapter-07c.md

 ## Remembering, Learning, and Expanding

-The other abilities of the mind can be explained in Medical Superphysics.
+The other abilities of the mind can be explained in Bio Superphysics.

 The next chapter will explain the layers of the mind, as the layers of the universe.